 This lesson I am still learning.
 I homeschool, I feel like my fears are getting to me like can I do this?
 Am I cut out to be that person my son needs?
 Then I think I show up every day for him, I am here for him always, of course, I can do this I am his Mother.
 So Moms and Dads out there, If you are questioning your worth to your children.
 Watch how they are with you.
 A child will be the first one to tell you their needs.
 My child proves to me every day that I am doing well by him.

 - Pace yourself for you and your child

-Comment Below let me know what are you struggling with as a parent?
+Comment below and let me know what are you struggling with as a parent?
 What are your biggest concerns or questions with your Autism Journey?
-Would love to hear from you!
+I would love to hear from you!